larammerce/docs/8.x/getting-started/documentation.md

 ```
 #### How to put links to other documents

-Each section in a larammerce document has a title on which you can hold the mouse to see the `sharp sign`  at the left side .
+Each section in a Larammerce document has a title on which you can hold the mouse to see the `sharp sign`  at the left side .
 Clicking on this sign will show you the url address of this section which can be used to create a link to that section into your document.

 1. Hover on the considered title.
 2. copy the url.